 Chances are that other sites like the Colosseum and Castel Sant’Angelo are also on your list of things to see in Rome, which is why the city’s Roma Pass is a good investment.
 The pass is valid for 3 days and grants you free entry to 2 of the more than 45 participating museums, monuments and archaeological sites, as well as discounts on other sites.
 You also get direct access at the first 2 sites (hooray, no lines).

-Another perk is that the pass also covers public transportation (metro, bus and tram) during the 3 day period, whereas a regular 3-day ticket would cost 16.50 euros.
-It comes with a map of all the participating sites, but you can also download the new Roma Pass companion app, which has information on the sites and other events happening in Rome.
+Another perk is that the pass also covers public transportation (metro, bus and tram) during the 3 day period, whereas a regular 3-day ticket would cost 16.50 euros (price current as of 2013).
+It comes with a map of all the participating sites, metro stations and other points of interest to help you make your way around Rome.

 The Roma Pass costs 30 euros (price current as of 2013) and can be purchased at any participating site, online or at PTI tourist information points and ATAC ticket offices.
 To save time, I order my Roma Pass online and pick it up at the Fiumicino airport as soon as I arrive in Rome so that I can hit the ground running.